unconst/BitTensor/README.md

 <img src="assets/krgraph.png" width="500" />
 </p>

 One problem with the above system would be latency and infinite-recursion.
-Specifically, message passing between consecutive nodes may involve long jump distances on the wide-internet and in an ad-hoc graph guarantees no protection against cycle loops through the graph.
-Our solution is to suggest distillation[16] where each component extracts the generalization ability of the downstream models by training a proxy network to learn the outputs of the remaining network.
-Because of this, Each call to a neighbouring component only involves a single hop, and standalone inference models can be extracted from the network at any point.
+Specifically, message passing between consecutive nodes may involve long jump distances on the wide-internet and an ad-hoc structure guarantees no protection graph cycles.
+Our solution is to suggest distillation [16] where each component extracts knowledge from downstream models by training a proxy network to learn the outputs from their inputs.
+With distillation, each call to a neighbouring component only involves a single hop, and standalone inference models can be extracted from the network at any point.

 ### Representation